Kitware/fletch/README.rst

 encoding the knowledge of how to obtain, configure, and build a large collection of external projects.
 Fletch bootstraps a computer vision software development environment by configuring various external projects to all work together nicely.
-Futhermore it provides this environment in a standard way across platforms: Linux, MacOS, and Windows.
+Furthermore it provides this environment in a standard way across platforms: Linux, MacOS, and Windows.

 Some of the bigger projects that Fletch builds are